Dead or Alive (video game): Reception

 Praise for the game typically focused on its "hold" mechanic.
 Next Generation said this mechanic adds a unique tone to the game and blurs the line between offense and defense during fights, replacing the usual fighting game scenario of one character attacking and the other defending with more of a "push-and-pull" struggle for dominance.
 Electronic Gaming Monthly editor-in-chief John Davison commented that the requisite "use of a character's weight and inertia blazes a trail for other games to follow."
 One of his co-reviewers, Dan Hsu, said the system of holds and reversals is the best part of the game.
 GameSpot noted that using holds, "you can counter holds and attacks and then reverse counters on top of that, so you sometimes can get an awesome Jackie Chan-style grappling match that goes back and forth three or four times till someone messes up and pays the consequences."
+GamePro, in their review of the PlayStation version, was one of the few to challenge the mechanic's value, arguing that adding an element of aggression to a defensive tactic reduces the gameplay's depth, making Dead or Alive a game for beginners who cannot handle the complexity of other fighting games.

 The "bouncing breast" feature was widely ridiculed for its exaggerated and prolonged animation, which critics regarded as comical and grotesque rather than appealing.
 Sega Saturn Magazine noted that the breasts "wobble up and down like jellies and seem to operate totally independently to the rest of the girl's body", and Jeff Gerstmann similarly remarked in GameSpot that "They bounce around like gelatin for no apparent reason."
 He considered it a relief that the feature can be turned off, describing it as "stupid" and "the very definition of overkill."
 IGN was not as annoyed, but pointed out that the bouncing breasts "don't actually contribute to the gameplay except to add temporary novelty and libido frustration to the typical gamer."
-Computer and Video Games saw the feature as having a campy appeal, finding humor in how "The slightest movement is enough to set them off, swinging and bouncing around in a most comical fashion!"
+Computer and Video Games found humor in how "The slightest movement is enough to set them off, swinging and bouncing around in a most comical fashion!"
 The reviewer compared it unfavorably to the more realistic breast physics in Fighting Vipers.

 A number of reviewers praised the quality of the arcade-to-Saturn conversion, and most applauded this version's high-resolution graphics and detail.
 However, reviews for the later PlayStation version hailed it as even better, with enhanced graphics and enjoyable new content which adds to the replay value.
 IGN went so far as to say that "The Model 2 graphics have ported over to the PlayStation better than they've ever been on the Saturn".
-(Many of the Saturn's killer apps were Model 2 ports, including Virtua Fighter 2.)
+(Many of the Sega Saturn's killer apps were Model 2 ports, including Virtua Fighter 2).